Dushmilan/Spotify_Downloader_Backend/README.md

 1. User provides a Spotify track URL through the web interface
 2. The application extracts track metadata (title, artist, etc.) from Spotify
-3. Using the metadata, it searches for the track on YouTube
+3. Using the metadata, it searches for the track on YouTube using an improved matching algorithm
-4. Downloads the audio from the best matching YouTube video
+4. Downloads the audio from the best matching YouTube video using multiple fallback strategies
 5. Converts to MP3 format
 6. Makes the file available for download

+## Key Improvements

+This implementation includes several key improvements for robustness:

+1. **Enhanced YouTube Search**: Improved algorithm to find better matches between Spotify metadata and YouTube content, using similarity scoring and prioritizing official channels.

+2. **Better Error Handling**: Added comprehensive error handling on both Node.js and Python sides, including Python availability checks before attempting operations.

+3. **Improved Download Logic**: Multiple configuration fallbacks for yt-dlp to handle various YouTube restrictions and changes.

+4. **File Management**: Proper file naming and handling to ensure downloads complete successfully.

 ## Configuration